AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 You must use a local development environment to complete this demo.
 This includes a running instance of AEM that is configured and connected to an Adobe Commerce instance.
 Review the requirements and steps for [setting up local development with AEM as a Cloud Service SDK](../develop.md).

-You also need access to [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html) and permissions to create the schema, dataset, and datastreams for data collection, for more information see [Permission management](https://experienceleague.adobe.com/docs/experience-platform/collection/permissions.html).
+You also need access to [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html) and permissions to create the schema, dataset, and datastreams for data collection.
+For more information, see [Permission management](https://experienceleague.adobe.com/docs/experience-platform/collection/permissions.html).

 ## AEM Commerce as a Cloud Service setup {#aem-setup}